Books by the Author

 About the Author

-JayJay D. Segbefia was born in May 1982 during the reign of terror of Ghana’s Provisional National Defense Council, and is West Africa’s leading outdoor adventure operative.
-He runs a lacustrine, mountaineering and outdoor adventure guiding company in his home country.
-He is a Mandela Washington Fellow and trained as a journalist at the Ghana Institute of Journalism.
+JayJay D. Segbefia, born in May 1982, is the author of Inviolable, Eat Not My Wife, and the Executive Hallucination series: Gods of War, Brains & Nerves, and Wheels of Justice and is West Africa’s leading outdoor adventure operative.
+He runs a lacustrine, mountaineering and outdoor adventure guiding company in Ghana, his home country.
+He is a Mandela Washington Fellow of the US Government’s YALI Programme and an AGYLE Alumnus, the German government programme that seeks to strengthen African-German dialogue for cross-border economic cooperation.